Hello Spring Cal – Part 1

 • 1723 Tomato

-When I saw Ana‘s pattern I actually had a different colour scheme in mind and my first approach was slightly different.
+When I saw Ana’s pattern, I’d originally had a slightly different colour scheme in mind.

-Nevertheless, I LOVE these swatches.
-I haven’t frogged them yet and will keep them as inspiration.
-I know for sure that I will use these colours some day!
+Even so, I LOVE these swatches.
+I haven’t unraveled them yet and will keep them as inspiration.
+I’m absolutely certain I’ll use these colours one day!

-To achieve this look I choose White and Pistachio as main colours and added a little bit of Khaki.
-Spiced up with a few splashes of Saffron and Tomato.
+Whilst searching for further colour combinations, I came across a drawing featuring stylised flowers in two different shades of green against a white background.
+Somehow, it really gave me that ‘spring’ feeling.
+To achieve this look, I chose White and Pistachio as the main colours and added a touch of Khaki.
+I completed the look with a few splashes of Saffron and Tomato.

 Oh, I almost forgot!
 The pattern is available here.